 Q1.
 As a teacher, what did you learn from your years teaching in high schools?

 I’ve taught and worked for over 30 years in private and state schools around Australia and New Zealand.
-Through this experience, I’ve learned about the diversity of cultures, abilities, privilege, and poverty.
+Through this experience, I’ve learned about the diversity of cultures, abilities, privileges, and poverty.
 I know that education improves lives and I’ve been lucky enough to have met thousands of students of all ages in classrooms, and now thousands of students online.

-I became a secondary school teacher at the time of the digital revolution, and have adapted my methods to the new environment of education technology, adapting resources, hardware and software to reach the largest number of students efficiently from a virtual classroom.
+I became a secondary school teacher at the time of the digital revolution, and have adapted my methods to the new environment of education technology, adapting resources, hardware, and software to reach the largest number of students efficiently from a virtual classroom.
 My classroom can now be located wherever I am– as is the case for all E2Language teachers!

 Q2.
 How did your time with Scott Thornbury inspire you to teach?

-When I adventured over to Spain after working as an actor in Tasmania, I was very lucky to meet Scott Thornbury at International House in Barcelona, and he became my first ESL teacher.
+When I adventured over to Spain after working as an actor in Tasmania, I was very lucky to meet Scott Thornbury at the International House in Barcelona, and he became my first ESL teacher.

 I studied with him and learned the gentle teachers’ art of “eliciting”.
-This remains a key concept in student-centred learning.
+This remains a key concept in student-centered learning.
 I greatly admire how he makes teaching and learning accessible and he will always be one of the great teachers of teachers.
 Scott knows his subject thoroughly, how learning happens, and he cares about people and language.